-1. When eating protein, you should eat it with a carbohydrate that has a low to medium glycemic index.
+1. When eating protein, you should eat it with a carbohydrate that has a low to the medium glycemic index.
 This helps to increase the tryptophan levels in your body.

 2. Reduce your use of various sedatives such as sleeping pills as well as your intake of alcohol.
-Even though they may seem to help you to sleep, these are short term and they are more harmful long term and can cause you to become dependent on them.
+Even though they may seem to help you to sleep, these are short term and they are more harmful long-term and can cause you to become dependent on them.

 3. Don’t use stimulants such as coffee or other products with caffeine, cigarettes etc.

 4. You should avoid purchasing melatonin supplements on the internet.
 These should be prescribed and if you take too much melatonin, this can negatively impact your body’s ability to naturally produce this necessary hormone.

 5. If you’re taking sleeping pills or other sleep aids, don’t stop taking them suddenly.
 You should talk to a doctor for advice on how to proceed.

 6. By changing your diet, it will help you to get better sleep.
 However, it will take time for it to impact your sleep and you should have a sleep diary so you can easily keep track of your progress.
 There are many factors that affect sleep.
 Not least your comfort.
 Make sure that your mattress is comfortable and supportive, find the best mattress UK. ar Remember, good sleep takes time!